patchon/tcp_monitor/README.md

     above, we could do it in the rpm, or in the script, but we will still have the same issues.

- **So, basically these approaches seems rather 'hacky' and complicated to me.**
+ **So, basically these approaches seems rather 'hacky' and over-complicated to me.**

    Read more under '''Known limitations''' about this.